alhussein-jamil/ProjetGestionDeBasesDeDonnees/README.md

-# ProjetGestionDeBasesDeDonnees
-Projet Genie Logiciel
+# Projet Gestion De Bases De Donnees
 ## *Dataset* :
   (No need to download it, it is already in the project) Bases de donnees annuelles des accidents corporels de la circulation routiere annees de 2005 a 2022